-- A summary of the Board strategy for the Company. - The Risk Appetite Statement. - The Pillar I standard assumptions & output. - The schedule of scenarios to be tested, cross-referenced to the Risk categories in the Board's risk appetite, and quantification of deviations from the base assumptions. - The scenario test results. - The ORSA report. - Any Audit and Risk Committee Minutes relating to scrutiny & challenge of the ORSA process & outputs. - Any Board minutes relating to ORSA output review & challenge resultant strategy decisions and risk appetite review. - A record of the report to the CBI.
+- A summary of the Board strategy for the Company. - The Risk Appetite Statement. - The Pillar I standard assumptions & output. - The schedule of scenarios to be tested, cross-referenced to the Risk categories in the Board's risk appetite, and quantification of deviations from the base assumptions. - The scenario test results. - The ORSA report. - Any Risk Committee Minutes relating to scrutiny & challenge of the ORSA process & outputs. - Any Board minutes relating to ORSA output review & challenge resultant strategy decisions and risk appetite review. - A record of the output to the National Supervisors.